Web portal: Hosted

 Hosted Web portals gained popularity and a number of companies began offering them as a hosted service.
 The hosted portal market fundamentally changed the composition of portals.
 In many ways they served simply as a tool for publishing information instead of the loftier goals of integrating legacy applications or presenting correlated data from distributed databases.
 The early hosted portal companies such as Hyperoffice.com or the now defunct InternetPortal.com focused on collaboration and scheduling in addition to the distribution of corporate data.
-As hosted Web portals have risen in popularity their feature set has grown to include hosted databases, document management, email, discussion forums and more.
+As hosted Web portals have risen in popularity their feature set has grown to include hosted databases, document management, email, discussion fora and more.
 Hosted portals automatically personalize the content generated from their modules to provide a personalized experience to their users.
 In this regard they have remained true to the original goals of the earlier corporate Web portals.

 Emerging new classes of Internet portals called Cloud Portals are showcasing the power of API (Application Programming Interface) rich software systems leveraging SOA (service-oriented architecture, Web services, and custom data exchange) to accommodate machine to machine interaction creating a more fluid user experience for connecting users spanning multiple domains during a given "session".
 Cloud portals like Nubifer Cloud Portal show what is possible using Enterprise Mashup and Web Service integration approaches to building cloud portals.